graphcore/tutorials/tutorials/popvision/tut2_libpva/README.md

     plt.ylabel('Bytes')
     plt.savefig('MemoryByTilePlot.png')

-Now open the newly created MemoryByTilePlot.png file and you should see a plot similar to the following.
+Now open the newly created `MemoryByTilePlot.png` file and you should see a plot similar to the following.

 ![PopVision Analysis Library screenshot of memory by tile](./screenshots/bytesByTile.png)

-The examples shown in this tutorial are available in the complete/libpva_examples.py Python script, which you may run from any directory that contains a profile.pop file.
-Alternatively, perhaps you would like the challenge of finishing the incomplete version of this script in start_here/libpva_examples.py.
+The examples shown in this tutorial are available in the (complete/libpva_examples.py)[complete/libpva_examples.py] Python script, which you may run from any directory that contains a profile.pop file.
+Alternatively, perhaps you would like the challenge of finishing the incomplete version of this script in [start_here/libpva_examples.py](start_here/libpva_examples.py).

+## Going further with the PopVision Graph Analyser

+The profiles (`*.pop` files) generated during this tutorial can also be opened using the PopVision Graph Analyser desktop tool, it provides a graphical interface to explore the performance of your programs on the IPU and can enable you to optimize the usage of tile resources in your IPU application.
+[The Poplar profiling tutorial](../../poplar/tut4_profiling/README.rst) provides a comprehensive example of using the Graph Analyser to profile a simple IPU application.
+You can also find videos introducing many of the features of the Poplar SDK and the PopVision analysis tools by watching [Graphcore's introductory videos](https://www.graphcore.ai/resources/how-to-videos).

 Copyright (c) 2021 Graphcore Ltd. All rights reserved.